openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/index.md

 ---

-BrowZer is a set of technologies which is capable of bootstrapping zero trust connectivity entirely in a browser, and withouth client-side software installation!
-To enable BrowZer on your OpenZiti Network the `ziti-http-agent (name tbd)` will need to be deployed.
+BrowZer is a set of technologies which is capable of bootstrapping zero trust connectivity entirely in a browser, and without the need to install any client-side software!
+To enable BrowZer on your OpenZiti Network the `ziti-browzer-bootstrapper` will need to be deployed.
 This guide will show you how to deploy BrowZer to your own overlay.

 ## Prerequisites